-College has changed me as it changes everyone, hopefully for the better.
-One of the most valuable lessons I learned in college was that I should always stay up-to-date with current events.
-As a science major, I should be aware of some of the science behind what I see in the news.
-In high school, I was not always fully aware of what was happening with the world.
-This changed when I entered UC Berkeley, and I am glad for it.
-One class that helped me along the way was a class called Physics for Future Presidents, which teaches the science of important, relevant topics in politics: space, nuclear energy, etc.
+College has changed me as it changes everyone.
+One of the most valuable lessons I learned in college was that staying up-to-date with current events was crucial.
+As a science major, I was expected to be aware of the scientific issues that were present in the world.
+In high school, I was not always fully aware of what was happening around the globe.
+This changed when I entered UC Berkeley, and I am quite thankful.
+One class that helped me along the way was a class called Physics for Future Presidents, which teaches the science of important, relevant topics in politics such as space exploration, nuclear energy, etc.

-The course was interesting to say the least as we studied physics and current (or past) events side by side.
-It is one of the most popular courses on the Cal campus, and due to its popularity, all of the lectures are offered online for the public.
-The course is so popular that similar courses have popped up at other universities.
+The course was interesting to say the least.
+We studied physics, current, and occasionally past events side by side.
+It was (and probably still is) one of the most popular undergraduate courses on campus and all of the lectures are offered online for the public to view.
+The course is so desired that similar courses have popped up at other universities.
 Check out one of the lectures:

 If you want to jump straight to understanding what happened in Japan and Chernobyl: http://science.howstuffworks.com/nuclear-power5.htm

-Staying current and understanding what is happening in the world is part of adulthood and being responsible.
+Staying current and understanding what is happening in the world is something you can do to be responsible.
 The word “nuclear” scares many people, so it’s important to know what nuclear power really is.
 To illustrate the importance of not being ignorant, here is a true story: doctors used to use a machine called Nuclear Magnetic Resonance to scan images of the brain.
-People got scared of the word “nuclear” so much so that the machine’s name was changed to Magnetic Resonance Imaging (MRI).
+The word “nuclear” gave the machine a bad rep so the name was changed to Magnetic Resonance Imaging (MRI).
 I heard this anecdote through my course, and it always amazed me how little effort people put into understanding the background of something.